-Like other forms of transcription, speed and accuracy are the two skills employers look for in captioners.
+Speed and accuracy are the two skills employers look for in captioners.
 I’ve seen jobs that need people to type 180 to 220 words per minute.
 That’s fast!
-Many companies look for experience in real-time transcription such as court reporting.
+Many companies look for experience in real-time transcription, such as court reporting.

 Equipment Needed for Captioning

 Needed equipment may vary slightly between companies.
 Some of the common tools required include:

 - Computer with high speed Internet

 - Real-time Captioning soft-ware

 - Digital Foot Pedal

 Captioning isn’t as prevalent as other transcription jobs, but you can check out the links below for possible captioning openings.